Skip to main content

 • Fukuoka, Shin-Ichi. フェルメール隠された次元 [Vermeer’s Hidden Dimension].
 Japan, 2019, 43, 242.

 • Jonker, Michiel, and Ellinoor Bergvelt.
 Dulwich Picture Gallery: Catalogue of the Dutch, Flemish and German Schools, with Addenda to the British Schools.
-Vol. 1, A – N. RKD Studies.
+Vol. 1, A–N. RKD Studies.
 The Hague, 2021, under no. DPG56. https://dulwich-picture-gallery-i.rkdstudies.nl/cuyp-dou/gerard-dou/ (accessed January 20, 2022).

 • Gifford, E. Melanie, et al. “First Steps in Vermeer’s Creative Process: New Findings from the National Gallery of Art.”
-Journal of Historians of Netherlandish Art 14:2 (Summer 2022): n54.
+Journal of Historians of Netherlandish Art 14, no. 2 (Summer 2022): n54.
 DOI: 10.5092/jhna.2022.14.2.1 (accessed October 18, 2022).

 • Libby, Alexandra, et al. “Experimentation and Innovation in Vermeer’s Girl with the Red Hat: New Findings from the National Gallery of Art.”
-Journal of Historians of Netherlandish Art 14:2 (Summer 2022): fig. 50, n27.
+Journal of Historians of Netherlandish Art 14, no. 2 (Summer 2022): fig. 50, n27.
 DOI: 10.5092/jhna.2022.14.2.2 (accessed October 18, 2022).

 • Wieseman, Marjorie E., et al. “Vermeer’s Studio and the Girl with a Flute: New Findings from the National Gallery of Art.”
-Journal of Historians of Netherlandish Art 14:2 (Summer 2022): par.
+Journal of Historians of Netherlandish Art 14, no. 2 (Summer 2022): par.
 42, n53, n56.
 DOI: 10.5092/jhna.2022.14.2.3 (accessed October 18, 2022).

 • Cornelis, Bart.
-“Musical Appeal.” in Vermeer.
+“Musical Appeal.”
+In Vermeer.
 Edited by Pieter Roelofs and Gregor J.M.
 Weber, 225–26, no. 37.
 Exh. cat.
 Amsterdam, Rijksmuseum.
 London, 2023.

 The painting is unsigned and undated.